Testing the Correlations between X-ray Spectral Properties and Polarization for High Synchrotron Peaked Blazars: Observations and Data Reduction

 \section{Observations and Data Reduction}

 We used all HSP IXPE observations that had published papers from the IXPE collaboration at the time of writing.
-For anciliary data we preferentially used XMM-Newton or NuSTAR observations.
-Swift-XRT was used when the former were not available.
-We used only data that was taken simultaneously with the IXPE observations.
-All count spectra were grouped to have at least 30 counts per bin so that chi-squared statistics could be used.
-We use a uniform analysis for all the blazars in our sample, which has not been done before.
-Our main goal is to investigate the potential relationships between the spectral properties (which are primarily determined by the electron spectrum) and the polarization properties (which are primarily determined by the direction and orderliness of the magnetic field).
+For ancillary X-ray data we preferentially used XMM-Newton or NuSTAR observations due to their large bandpass and relatively high spectral resolution.
+Swift-XRT was used only when the former two were not available.
+We used only data that were taken simultaneously with the IXPE observations.
+All count (or I) spectra were grouped to have at least 30 counts per bin so that $\chi^{2}$ statistics could be used.
+We perform a uniform analysis, assuming the same spectral model and pivot energy for all the blazars, which has not been done before.